cvxopt/cvxopt-wheels/README.md

 We currently build the following:

 - Self-contained wheels for macOS and Linux ([manylinux1](https://www.python.org/dev/peps/pep-0513/)), including the optional dependencies DSDP, FFTW, GLPK, and GSL.
 The wheels are linked against [OpenBLAS](http://www.openblas.net).
-- Wheels for Windows (x86-64 only), including the optional dependency GLPK.
-The wheels are linked against MKL and *not self-contained*: MKL must be installed (e.g., via Pip or Conda) for these wheels to work.
+- Wheels for Windows (x86-64 only) without any of the optional dependencies (Python 3.5+ wheels include GLPK).
+The wheels are linked against MKL and are *not self-contained*: MKL must be installed (e.g., via Pip or Conda) for these wheels to work.

 The build process performs the following steps: